 Yoḥanan/John 10:16 “And other sheep I have which are not of this fold – I have to bring them as well, and they shall hear My voice, and there shall be one flock, one shepherd.”

-The three flocks waiting at the well in our day, so to speak, yet are unable to see or know the True source, could be pictured as Christianity, Judaism and Islam, who at this point in time are not united yet seek the same water source as ‘children of Aḇraham’; and with all their dogmas and traditions that are taught as teachings blind their ability to see the simplicity and truth of The Living Torah and therefore are unable to be properly watered.
+The three flocks waiting at the well, in our day, so to speak, yet are unable to see or know the True source, could be pictured as Christianity, Judaism and Islam, who, at this point in time, are not united yet seek the same water source as ‘children of Aḇraham’; and with all their dogmas and traditions, that are taught as teachings, they are blinding their ability to see the simplicity and truth of The Living Torah and therefore are unable to be properly watered.

 The return of the lost sheep of Yisra’ĕl is pictured by those who come out of the man-made twisted systems of worship and turn to the True water source and find their Husband who fights for them!

 Qorintiyim Bět/2 Corinthians 3:14-16 “But their minds were hardened, for to this day, when the old covenant is being read, that same veil remains, not lifted, because in Messiah it is taken away.
 15 But to this day, when Mosheh is being read, a veil lies on their heart.
 16 And when one turns to the Master, the veil is taken away.”